rebus-org/Rebus.ServiceProvider/README.md

 using var provider = services.BuildServiceProvider();

 // THIS 👇 will start the bus(es)
-provider.StartRebus();
+provider.StartHostedServices();
 ```

 ### Hosting inside the generic host

 ⚠ With the generic host (which is what you're using, if you've created a console app, a background worker, or a web app), the configuration extensions
-in this package rely on `IHostedService` and how the host uses these, and therefore the above call to `StartRebus()` shoule NOT be made.
+in this package rely on `IHostedService` and how the host uses these, and therefore the above call to `StartHostedServices()` shoule NOT be made.

 ℹ With the generic host, there's two major modes of operation: